 Women’s Empowerment Principles

 The Women’s Empowerment Principles (WEPs) are a set of principles offering guidance to business on how to promote gender equality and women’s empowerment in the workplace, marketplace, and community.

 UN Women suppliers are invited to become signatories to the WEPs by signing the “CEO statement of support”.
 While voluntary, the commitment clearly signals UN Women priorities to suppliers.

-At present, more than 1,800 CEOs have adopted the WEPs.
+At present, nearly 5,000 CEOs have adopted the WEPs.
 See examples of companies that exercise good practices.